 The findings are fully detailed in a multi-stakeholder Submission of Complaint lodged with the Australian Commonwealth Ombudsman, detailing bias, conflicts of interest, procedural irregularities, methodological flaws and inaccurate reporting.

 The Complaint has been brought by Complementary Medicines Australia (CMA), the Australian Homoeopathic Association (AHA) and the Australian Traditional Medicine Society (ATMS), with scientific support from the Homeopathy Research Institute (HRI).

-Click below (or top right margin) to read the Executive Summary of the Complaint to the Commonwealth Ombudsman regarding the NHMRC assessment of homeopathy, 2010-2015:
+Below is a link to the Executive Summary of the Complaint to the Commonwealth Ombudsman regarding the NHMRC assessment of homeopathy, 2010-2015:

 Why does it matter?